cap-js/docs/about/best-practices.md

    ::: details Transformers → Adapters

-   Cockburn later on renamed his original proposal to [*Ports and Adapters Architecture*](https://wiki.c2.com/?PortsAndAdaptersArchitecture), and in there replaced his initial choice of the term "*Transformers*" to "*Adapters*" / "*Adaptors*".
+   Cockburn later on renamed his original proposal to [*Ports and Adapters Architecture*](https://wiki.c2.com/?PortsAndAdaptersArchitecture), and in there replaced his initial choice of the term "*Transformers*" with "*Adapters*" / "*Adaptors*".
    :::

 #### See Also...